 - Email support

 - File a support ticket

 - Dedicated FTX Telegram communities for 13 countries

 BitMEX provides help and support in five languages (English, Chinese, Russian, Korean, and Japanese) through email support.
 You can also refer to the knowledge base and FAQs for commonly encountered issues.

 Winner: FTX has a wide range of options to connect to the customer support team

 Conclusion: Which is Better?

-Both the exchanges stand out to be a good trading platform for crypto derivatives.
+Both the exchanges stand out to be good trading platforms for crypto derivatives.
 But, FTX has an advantage here in terms of a wide range of product offerings and customer support.

 Therefore, if you are looking to start trading in the crypto derivatives segment and are completely new to the segment, you can consider FTX.
 The ability to set the default leverage level will lower the risks associated with crypto derivatives trading.

 - 1 FTX vs. BitMEX: A Comprehensive Review